-Console Keyboard On/Off; informs MALET not to drop when the input file is exhausted.
-The K/L may be turned on via the SETSW KL bit in the ES register, but the ES register does not turn on the display (Default: KL=Off).
+Console Keyboard ON/OFF; informs MALET not to drop when the input file is exhausted.
+The K/L can be turned on via the SETSW KL bit in the ES register, but the ES register does not turn on the display.
+(Default: KL=OFF)